The Jerry Lewis MDA Labor Day Telethon

-The telethon would broadcast for up to 211/2 hours, starting on the Sunday evening preceding Labor Day and continuing until late Monday afternoon on the holiday itself.
+The telethon broadcast up to 211/2 hours, starting on the Sunday evening preceding Labor Day and continuing until late Monday afternoon on the holiday itself.
 MDA called its network of participating stations the "Love Network".
 The show originated from Las Vegas for 28 of the years it was broadcast.
-Beginning in 2011 (and coinciding with Lewis' departure) MDA radically reformatted and shortened the telethon's format into that of a benefit concert, shortening the length of the special each successive year.
+Beginning in 2011 (and coinciding with Lewis's departure) MDA radically reformatted and shortened the telethon's format into that of a benefit concert, shortening the length of the special each successive year.
 The 2011 edition was seen on the Sunday evening before Labor Day for six hours.
 This edition was syndicated to approximately 160 television stations throughout the United States on September 4, 2011.

 Nigel Lythgoe, Jann Carl, Alison Sweeney and Nancy O'Dell were brought on as co-hosts and shared hosting duties for the 2011 edition.
 Successive telethons from 2012 to 2014 ran under the new title MDA Show of Strength and further reduced the show's airtime.
-The 2012 edition aired on Sunday, September 2, 2012; the job of renaming the new show was given to MDA's advertising agency E.B.
-Lane (now LaneTerralever).
-Executive creative director Mark Itkowitz came up with the name MDA Show of Strength, and it quickly gained internal approval.
-The 2012 edition was reduced to three hours as a primetime-only broadcast.
+The 2012 edition aired on Sunday, September 2, 2012 and was reduced to three hours as a primetime-only broadcast.
 The telethon aired at 8 p.m.
 Eastern and Pacific Time, and was seen live in the Eastern and Central time zones.
 The 2012 edition did not refer to itself as a "telethon."